ScientaNL/shortcut-releasenotes-github-action/README.md

 In the body of a release you can add a release notes tag.
 This tag will be substituted with the generated release notes markdown.

 ## Example:
 While creating a release in Github, add a tag to the release message body.
-Use name of the predecessor of this release.
-All issues between the current release and it's given predecessor will added to this release notes.
+Use the name of the predecessor of this release.
+All issues between the current release and it's given predecessor will added to the release notes.
 ```md
 [rn > 7.2.0]
 ```